 Along with the above student resources, at each of our campuses we also have a Wellbeing Team Leader (WTL).
 Our WTL’s provide our staff and students with onsite support and can respond and facilitate wellbeing interventions or referrals were appropriate.
 The WTL also can hold a case load for inactive students who have disengaged from the school and attempt to re-engage these students back into education.
 We attempt all re-engagement methods to facilitate reconnecting the student with a positive educational experience, no matter how disengaged the student may be.

-The Young Mums’(YM) Classrooms run out of our Prahran and Sunshine campuses.
-They are classrooms specifically for young women who are mothers or expecting mothers.
-As earlier motherhood can often be a barrier to accessing and staying engaged in education, these classrooms are spaces where young mothers are welcomed and supported.
+The Young Parents’(YP) Classrooms run out of our Prahran and Sunshine campuses.
+They are classrooms specifically for young people who are parents or expecting parents.
+As earlier parenthood can often be a barrier to accessing and staying engaged in education, these classrooms are spaces where young parents are welcomed and supported.

 Our students are welcome to bring their children into the classroom space.
 As a school, we believe that access to early childhood education is crucial in the development of child’s life.
 After a child of a student turns 1 year of age, we encourage and support them to find child care arrangements.
 If a student that enrols in our school, has a child that is over the age of 1 year, they are still welcome to bring their child to school for the first 6 months as we encourage and support them to find appropriate childcare arrangements.

-Our staff in the Young Mums classroom are dedicated professionals who aim to support young women to develop the necessary skills to thrive in their next phase of life.
-There is a strong entrepreneurship culture within the classrooms that empower the young women to take control of their lives.
-There is also a strong focus on empowering our students to become strong female leaders in their communities.
+Our staff in the Young Parents classroom are dedicated professionals who aim to support young parents to develop the necessary skills to thrive in their next phase of life.
+There is a strong entrepreneurship culture within the classrooms that empower the young parent to take control of their lives.
+There is also a strong focus on empowering our students to become strong leaders in their communities.

-For more details about YM please click here.
+For more details about YP please click here.

 Basic Key Skill Builder (BKSB)